Jeiwan/uniswapv3-book/content/docs/milestone_2/generalize-minting.md

 `mulmod` is a Solidity function that multiplies two numbers (`a` and `b`), divides the result by `denominator`, and returns the remainder.
 If the remainder is positive, we round the result up.

-> We always round calculated amounts up because we haven't implement liquidity removal yet.
-We adding liquidity, we want to ensure that calculated token amounts "fill" the entire liquidity.

 Next, $\Delta y$:
 ```solidity
 function calcAmount1Delta(